 Assuming that Kinema Citrus were to return for animating the second season, the studio is known for only producing a handful of projects per year (unless they’re co-animating with another company).
 The Made In Abyss anime was their breakout hit in 2017 and they’re currently working on a sequel called Made in Abyss the Movie: Dawn of the Deep Soul.

 Considering how popular that anime has become it’s likely they’ll eventually produce Made In Abyss Season 2, as well.

 Such a schedule could potentially push The Rising Of The Shield Hero Season 2 out into 2021 or beyond.
 Even if Kadokawa switched studios, the anime industry’s schedule is booked up years in advance.

 The Rising Of The Shield Hero Season 2 spoilers (plot summary/synopsis)

-Note: This article assumes that Shield Hero Season 2 will open with the events of light novel Volume 7.
-However, once the first season is finished airing, this article will be updated.
+Note: This article assumes that Shield Hero Season 2 will open with the events of light novel Volume 6 or manga Volume 12.